lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 New security protocols like OSCORE, TLS 1.3, and DTLS 1.3 have much lower overhead than DTLS 1.2 and TLS 1.2.
 The overhead is even smaller than DTLS 1.2 and TLS 1.2 over 6LoWPAN with compression, and therefore the small overhead is achieved even on deployments without 6LoWPAN or 6LoWPAN without compression.
 OSCORE is lightweight because it makes use of CoAP, CBOR, and COSE, which were designed to have as low overhead as possible.

 Note that the compared protocols have slightly different use cases.
 TLS and DTLS are designed for the transport layer and are terminated in CoAP proxies.
 OSCORE is designed for the application layer and protects information end-to-end between the CoAP client and the CoAP server.
-Group OSCORE is designed for group communication and protects information between a CoAP client and any number of CoAP servers.

 # Security Considerations